brug-be/brug/README.md

 * Configuration

 Copy .env.example to .env and fill in all the keys.

-You need to create a twitter application at [http://dev.twitter.com/apps/new](http://dev.twitter.com/apps/new)
+* You need to create a twitter application at [http://dev.twitter.com/apps/new](http://dev.twitter.com/apps/new)
+* You will also need a meetup api key to fetch all upcoming events.
+Get yours at https://secure.meetup.com/meetup_api/key/

 * Database creation